Phosphorus-32: Decay

 1.711 MeV of energy is released from this decay.
 The kinetic energy of the electron varies with an average of approximately 0.5 MeV and the remainder of the energy is carried by the nearly undetectable electron antineutrino.
 In comparison to other beta radiation-emitting nuclides, the electron is moderately energetic.
-It is on average stopped by about 1 m of air or 5 mm of acrylic glass.
+It is on average stopped by about 1m of air or 5mm of acrylic glass.

 The sulfur-32 nucleus produced is in the ground state, so there is no nuclear gamma ray emission, which is unusual for a decay of this energy.

 Production

-Phosphorus-32 has important uses in medicine, biochemistry and molecular biology.
-It only exists naturally on earth in very small amounts and its short half-life means useful quantities have to be produced synthetically.
-Phosphorus-32 can be generated synthetically by irradiation of sulfur-32 with moderately fast neutrons as shown in this nuclear equation:
+Phosphorus-32 only exists naturally on earth in very small amounts, and its short half-life means useful quantities have to be produced synthetically. ^{32}P can be generated synthetically by irradiation of sulfur-32 with moderately fast neutrons as shown in this nuclear equation: